Do your client prospects think it’s cheaper elsewhere, although your services are better, specialised, or unique?

 Focus on what sets you apart from others.
-This may relate to your specialty or niche.
+This may relate to your field of expertise.
 Your services may be unique and appeal to a specific market that’s happy to pay more for that privilege.

 Show the client that you don’t do just that, but that you consider the whole process that makes that service work.
 For example, don’t entertain prospects who want “a website just to get something out there”.
 What they’re really looking for is a novice to do just that.

 Start adding value with the content on your website.
 Then add more value when you next speak with your clients.